microsoft/aed-rust-learn-content/generic-types-traits/includes/4-trait-bounds.md

 Instead of a concrete type for the `item` parameter, we specify the `impl` keyword and the trait name.
 This parameter accepts any type that implements the specified trait.
 Note that since the function doesn't know anything about the concrete type it will receive, it can only use the methods available by the trait bounds of the anonymous type parameter.

-Another way to write the same function, but with a litte different syntax, that explicictly tells that T is a generic type that must implement the `AsJson` trait:
+Another way to write the same function, but with a litte different syntax, that explicitly tells that T is a generic type that must implement the `AsJson` trait:

 ```rust
 fn send_data_as_json<T: AsJson>(value: &T) { ... }